CreativeInquiry/ARKit-Educational-Templates/README.md

 ### Requirements
 - Unity v2017.4+
-- Apple XCode 10.0+ with latest iOS SDK that contains ARKit Framework
+- Apple Xcode 10.0+ with latest iOS SDK that contains ARKit Framework
 - Apple iOS device that supports ARKit (iPhone 6S or later, iPad (2017) or later)
 - Apple iOS 12+ installed on device
-- For iOS 13+, you will need the latest XCode build.
+- For iOS 13+, you will need the latest Xcode build.
 However, be warned that Arkit's remote tool breaks on iOS 13.1.3.

 ### Glossary of Common GameObjects
 - **CameraParent:** A container for the main camera object.